 But with their large size, and great flavor it is no wonder they are so popular - a hot, delicious and easy dinner with a price tag you just can't beat!

-At this point you can go one of two routes.
-You can choose to lightly bread your crescents or instead for a more flaky crust use a whisked egg to brush each one before baking in the oven.
+Now that that is complete we can finish off those crescents!
+At this point you can go one of three routes.
+Option 1 - you can choose to lightly bread your crescents.
+Or Option 2 - for a more flaky crust use a whisked egg to brush each one before baking in the oven.
+And lastly Option 3 - leave the crescent "naked" and bake as is.

-Maybe you've tried this meal before and are looking for a way to spice things up a bit.
+Perhaps you've tried Chicken Crescent Roll Ups before?
+Then maybe you are looking for a way to change things up.
 A great way to give this tried and true recipe a revamp is taking the liberty to play with the recipe a bit.

 You could very easily add an Italian dressing mix or a ranch seasoning mix to the mixture for an extra punch of flavor.
 Another easy substitution that makes for a big impact is subbing the cream cheese in the recipe for flavored chive and onion cream cheese.